oracle/rwloadsim/docs/OLTP.md

 As a result, results saving and cleanup of one will be roughly halfway into the other, ensuring there is always something running against your database.
-Interaction between the two scripts is done via files named {key}.2time (with a timestamp to start) and {key}.2args with the arguments needed for oltprun.
+Interaction between the two scripts is done via files named {key}.2time (with a time-stamp to start) and {key}.2args with the arguments needed for oltprun.
-If you want to use oltpforever2, start it in a separate windown at most ½hour after you have started oltpforever.
+If you want to use oltpforever2, start it in a separate window at most ½hour after you have started oltpforever.
 You will see a countdown until oltpforever2 is ½hour after oltpforever, and oltpforever will subsequently control when oltpforever2 runs.